bjarkevad/misc/README.md

   standard library containers.
 Use boost.assign instead of this!

 * eval [C++]
-** Recursive-descent parser for mathematical expressions
+  Recursive-descent parser for mathematical expressions

 * irc [Python]
   A class for parsing IRC lines, and a trivial IRC bot based on it.

+* lisp [Lisp]
+  Fragments of code to play around with Lisp; mostly recursive stuff.

 * streaming [C++]
   Stream the contents of standard library containers.